VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -sortLabels
      Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
 This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
   -tls
-     Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string
+     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
+  -tlsCertFile string
-     Path to file with TLS certificate.
-Used only if -tls is set.
+     Path to file with TLS certificate if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated
   -tlsCipherSuites array
-     Optional list of TLS cipher suites for incoming requests over HTTPS if -tls flag is set.
+     Optional list of TLS cipher suites for incoming requests over HTTPS if -tls is set.
 See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
      Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
-     Path to file with TLS key.
-Used only if -tls is set.
+     Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -version
      Show VictoriaMetrics version
 ```